 “Once there were two mice who fell in love with the same pumpkin.”
 This first sentence provides readers with the whole story, and a familiar conflict for elementary-aged children.
 The two mice both work to nurture and grow the pumpkin, hoping to win the town pumpkin contest.
 Readers anticipate a fight when the two eventually realize they have been grooming the same pumpkin.
 Instead, this Halloween picture book beautifully resolves in laughter, then collaboration, and a gigantic Jack-o-lantern.

 Thomas has recently moved to the neighborhood and is convinced that no one will like him.
-He is too afraid to leave his porch and engage his neighbors, until Halloween, when his Tiger costume and mask gives him the confidence to go trick-or-treating.
-At each house, he is startled when the neighbors give him candy, and call him by name.
+He is too afraid to leave his porch and engage his neighbors, until Halloween, when his Tiger costume and mask give him the confidence to go trick-or-treating.
+At each house, he is startled when the neighbors give him candy and call him by name.
 In this Halloween picture book, Children will resonate with the extra bravery they feel while wearing a costume.
-They’ll love the joy of finding out you are known, when you have felt invisible.
+They’ll love the joy of finding out you are known when you have felt invisible.